WZGC

-WZGC (92.9 FM) – branded 92-9 The Game – is a commercial sports radio station licensed to serve Atlanta, Georgia, covering the Atlanta metropolitan area.
-Owned by Audacy, Inc., WZGC is the Atlanta affiliate for CBS Sports Radio; the flagship station for the Atlanta Falcons, Atlanta Hawks and Atlanta United FC radio networks; and the radio home of Hugh Douglas and Randy McMichael.
+WZGC (92.9 FM) – branded 92.9 The Game – is a commercial sports radio station licensed to serve Atlanta, Georgia, covering the Atlanta metropolitan area.
+Owned by Audacy, Inc., WZGC is the Atlanta affiliate for Infinity Sports Network; the flagship station for the Atlanta Falcons, Atlanta Hawks and Atlanta United FC radio networks; and the radio home of Randy McMichael.
 The WZGC studios are located at Colony Square in Midtown Atlanta, while the station transmitter is located in Atlanta's North Druid Hills neighborhood.
 In addition to a standard analog transmission, WZGC broadcasts over one HD Radio channel, and is available online via Audacy.

 History

-Classical (1955-1971)
+Classical (1955–1971)

-The station signed on the air on September 1, 1955 as WGKA-FM.
+The station signed on the air on September 1, 1955, as WGKA-FM.
 Owned by Glenkaren Associates, it was the FM counterpart of WGKA (1190 AM), with studios at 1140 Peachtree Street NE.
 WGKA-FM was the first full-time FM classical music station in Atlanta.

-Rock (1971-1973)
+Rock (1971–1973)

 In 1971, the General Cinema Corporation acquired WGKA-AM-FM.
 Even though it was a movie theater chain, GCC wanted to branch out into broadcast media.
 The classical music remained on the AM station, while the FM station became WZGC (referring to the last two letters in General Cinema) in 1972, with an album-oriented rock format.

-Top 40 (1973-1989)
+Top 40 (1973–1989)

-In March 1973, the format switched to Top 40 calling itself "Z-93."
+In March 1973, the format switched to contemporary hit radio calling itself "Z-93".

 In the 1970s, many radios still only received AM signals.
-WQXI and WGST (920 AM) were the leading Top 40 stations in Atlanta, but as FM listening increased, WZGC gained an audience.
+WQXI and WGST (920 AM) were the leading top 40 stations in Atlanta, but as FM listening increased, WZGC gained an audience.
 The station was acquired by First Media Corporation in 1976.

-In the 1980s, the AM Top 40 stations switched to other formats, leaving WZGC as Atlanta's only contemporary hits station.
-Then, in 1986, WAPW (99.7 FM) debuted with its own popular Top 40 format, with WZGC's ratings declining as a result.
+In the 1980s, the AM top 40 stations switched to other formats, leaving WZGC as Atlanta's only contemporary hits station.
+Then, in 1986, WAPW (99.7 FM) debuted with its own popular top 40 format, with WZGC's ratings declining as a result.
 The station switched to a rhythmic contemporary format during the summer of 1988.

-Classic rock (1989-2004)
+Classic rock (1989–2004)

 On January 3, 1989, that station changed to a classic rock format, while retaining the "Z-93" moniker.
 Infinity Broadcasting acquired WZGC in 1992; Infinity was renamed CBS Radio in December 2005.

-AAA (2004-2012)
+AAA (2004–2012)

-The name change to "Dave FM" and format switch to adult album alternative (AAA) came at 5 p.m. on July 21, 2004, following a stunt featuring all-Dave Matthews Band music.
+The name change to "Dave FM" and format switch to adult album alternative (AAA) came at 5 pm on July 21, 2004, following a stunt featuring all-Dave Matthews Band music.
 Dave's first song was "Orange Crush" by R.E.M.
 WZGC installed an HD Radio transmitter in the early 2000s.
-The HD-2 subchannel carried an Americana format branded as "Dave Roots."
+The HD-2 subchannel carried an Americana format branded as "Dave Roots".